Brookline TAB: History

 The Brookline TAB was originally named The tab, Brookline edition until September 18, 1984 when it took on its current name.
 It was initially owned by Tab Communications Inc.(also called Tabloid Newspaper Publishers), a weekly publisher in Greater Boston which was first based in Newton, Massachusetts before it was moved to neighboring town Needham.

 Tab Communications Inc. was bought along with its 14 newspapers in 1992 by Fidelity Investments following a rough economic year.
 During this time, Tab Communications was serving as a partially autonomous division of Community Newspaper Company, or CNC, which was founded by Fidelity, until it was disbanded by the corporation into two other sectors in 1996.

 Fidelity proceeded to sell CNC to the Boston Herald in 2001 before it became the largest component of its current owner, GateHouse Media, in 2006, upon being purchased by them.
 By 2011, GateHouse had gotten completely rid of the "@cnc.com" domain and the CNC branding as a whole when it opted to replace it for "WickedLocal.com", the current website and branding for the Brookline TAB.

 In mid-2020, the police blotter was dropped from the publication.

+In 2022, the paper ceased it's print edition and went online only.